ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Workers

 #### Defining & Declaring Workers
-Workers are defined and declared as follows:
+A `worker` is defined and declared as follows:
 ```
 worker WorkerName (message m) {
     VariableDeclaration;*